coinbase/chainstorage/README.md

        `GetChainEvents` will simply return all available blocks.
     2. Separate workflows for backfilling and live streaming:
        Use `GetBlocksByRangeWithTag` for backfilling and then switch over to `StreamChainEvents` for live streaming.
-2. If you don't want to deal with chain reorg, you may use the batch APIs as follows:
-    - Maintain a distance (`irreversibleDistance`) to the tip, the irreversible distance can be queried using `GetChainMetadata`.
-    - Get the latest block height (`latest`) using `GetLatestBlock`.
-    - Poll for new data from current watermark block to the block (`latest - irreversibleDistance`) using `GetBlocksByRangeWithTag`.
-    - Repeat above steps periodically.